adamsitar/sequential_fifo_queue/README.md

 ### Static Allocator Pattern

 All datastructures use static allocator pointers rather than per-instance pointers.
 Since each queue type is templated on its allocator types, all instances of a given queue configuration naturally share the same allocators.
-A typical queue instance consists of just the offset_list's head and tail segmented pointers, totaling approximately 4 bytes.
+A typical queue instance consists of just the offset_list's head and tail segmented pointers, totaling approximately less than 4 bytes.

----

 ## Memory Layout